GaigeBonderer/CSE108-Final-Project/README.md

             ---index.js: holds all scripts for game logic

             ---dist: directory used by phase (dont touch)

+            ---resources: store recourses for the game sucha as sprites and sounds
+                ----Knight.png: the greatest sprite art known to man kind, represent the player charater

-            ---scenes: Stores scenes for rendering maps for game
+            ---scenes: Stores scenes for rendering maps and entitiy actions (player Movement)
-                ----Files in here are tmeporary currently
+                ----MainScene.js: Has main information about player and map

         --classJS.js: JavaScript for class selection page
         --gameJS.js: JavaScript for game page